alllex/ktorio.github.io/quickstart/quickstart/maven.md

-As for Kotlin 1.2x, coroutines are still an experimental feature in Kotlin, so you will need to tell the compiler that it is okay to use them to avoid warnings:
+As for Kotlin 1.2x, coroutines are still an experimental feature in Kotlin, so you will need to tell the compiler that it is okay to use them to avoid warnings.
+If you are using Kotlin 1.3x or higher, the coroutines are already stable and you can skip this flag.

 ```xml
 <plugin>